AdobeDocs/campaign-classic.en/help/surveys/using/configuring-surveys.md

 ---
 product: campaign
-title: Configuring surveys
+title: Configure online surveys
-description: Configuring surveys
+description: Learn how to configure online surveys
 audience: web
 content-type: reference
 topic-tags: online-surveys
 exl-id: 387bc362-4064-4181-9385-8e0c3423ba3e
 ---
-# Configuring surveys{#configuring-surveys}
+# Configure online surveys{#configuring-surveys}

 ## Survey properties {#survey-properties}

 Online surveys are fully configurable and customizable to satisfy your requirements.
 The parameters must be entered in the properties window.

-The available parameters are detailed in [this section](../../web/using/defining-web-forms-properties.md).
+The available parameters are detailed in [this document](../../web/using/defining-web-forms-properties.md).

 ![](assets/s_ncs_admin_survey_properties_general.png)